 - Bookshelf, table, or other support for roller coaster starting point

 - Gram scale for weighing marble, such as the digital pocket scale from Amazon.com

 - Length of Masonite (smooth hardboard) for marble to travel on (for measuring velocity at different points along the track).
 You can glue the Masonite into a V-shape, and paint it with alternating stripes at 5 or 10 cm intervals.
 The V-shape keeps the marble going straight, and the stripes allow you to easily measure the distance the marble has traveled during a timed interval.

 Disclaimer: Science Buddies participates in affiliate programs with Home Science Tools, Amazon.com, Carolina Biological, and Jameco Electronics.
 Proceeds from the affiliate programs help support Science Buddies, a 501(c)(3) public charity, and keep our resources free for everyone.
 Our top priority is student learning.
 If you have any comments (positive or negative) related to purchases you've made for science projects from recommendations on our site, please let us know.
 Write to us at email@example.com.

 Note: Use the utility knife with care.
 A fresh, sharp blade will make cutting the insulation easier.

 - Do your background research so that you are knowledgeable about the terms, concepts, and questions, above.

 Cut the foam pipe insulation in half (the long way) to make two U-shaped channels.

 The illustration below shows the foam pipe insulation, end-on.

+Figure 1.
 The illustration above shows the cross-section at one end of the foam pipe insulation

 - The insulation comes with one partial cut along the entire length.
 Complete this cut with the utility knife (yellow circle in the illustration above).